“If you know the enemy and know yourself,

 Remember that, fundamentally, these are con artists, masquerading as something favorable or benign.
 When a website, email, phone call, or text comes from the Bad Guys, these trademark tactics can tip their hand:

-- Gaining your confidence: The fraudster will claim to be from the Bank or other organization you know and trust
+- Gaining your confidence: The fraudster will claim to be from the Bank or other organization you know and trust, and can even spoof a phone number or text message so it looks like it is coming from that organization.

 - Invoking high-pressure claims (or threats): Often using fear, they attempt to create a sense of urgency, claiming for example: “If we don’t confirm your debit card number, your card will be deactivated!”